-5.1 The proposal for the site is to construct a pair of semidetached houses following the demolition of the existing garage buildings.

-5.2 The existing access from Manor Way will be used for the new development.

-5.3 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to demolish the new house and then construct a new detached dwelling. - 5.2 The existing access point from Copse Wood Way will be reused by the new property. - 5.3 The proposed location of the above structures can be seen on the appended plan.